To raise awareness of an ongoing issue clogging up local sewers, we designed an experiential marketing space to face the problem head on.

 The design presents a serious, and sometimes unpleasant, issue in a colourful and fun wrapper.
 Friendly event staff invite passers-by to reveal all and confess their loo sins in a private booth ‘toilet cistern’ whilst sat on the Golden Toilet.

 After drawing a luxurious red velvet curtain, excitement and a feeling of mystery are heightened by a friendly but authoritative voice encouraging people to share their confessions on camera.
-The loo confessions are being simultaneously broadcast live onto the big screens outside the Diary Room.
-This generates interest from other passers-by, and clear calls to action on the stand encourage people to share the experience on social media.

 “The team at Parker Design exceeded our expectations once again, and they really helped us stand out from the crowd, literally!